-This article will highlight the features to consider when looking to purchase a water filter for the outdoors, and will give a Sawyer water filter review on one of their most popular water treatments on the market, the PointOne Squeeze Water Filtration System.
+This article will highlight the features to consider when looking to purchase a water filter for the outdoors, and will give a Sawyer water filter review on one of their most popular water treatments on the market, the PointOne Squeeze Water Filtration System (affiliate link).

 Sawyer PointOne Squeeze Water Filtration System Product Review